1. Raw materials

 2. TRANSPORTATION of raw materials

 Most of the raw materials for tires are transported by sea to large ports in Europe from where they are shipped to Finland, Russia and the US.
 All of our factories use similar raw materials that come from the same sources.
 This allows us to ensure the quality of our tires regardless of the site of manufacture: we market our tires everywhere in the world, and we can only guarantee the same high level of quality to consumers anywhere in the world through consistency in terms of the raw materials and manufacturing methods.

 We work globally with several subcontractors in various fields, such as construction, security, cleaning, data administration, maintenance, and logistics.
 Especially our factories in Finland and Russia are frequented by dozens of subcontractors.
 All new subcontractors offering their services are expected to commit to our Supplier Code of Conduct.

 Before subcontractors’ employees are allowed to start working in our factories, they must pass induction training on safe working practices.
 We compare and select our subcontractors carefully.
 Close partnership with our subcontractors ensures strong relationships that benefit

 4. GROUP FUNCTIONS

 Our impact is directly seen in our factory locations of Finland, Russia and the US.
-There, we are locally a significant job creator and a permanent part of the surrounding community: in Finland, we offer work practice and thesis opportunities, and the Hakkapeliitta Village is a concrete example of our impact in Russia.
+There, we are locally a significant job creator and a permanent part of the surrounding community: in Finland, we offer work practice and thesis opportunities, the Hakkapeliitta Village is a concrete example of our impact in Russia, and In the US, Nokian Tyres has donations committees in Dayton, Nashville and in Colchester.
 Our purchases, salaries, and taxes as well as the dividends to shareholders contribute to wellbeing throughout the world.

 6. TRANSPORTATION of the tires